U.S. House of Representatives

 For over a decade, Alex has worked at the intersection of law, policy, financial services, and national security in the public and private sectors to protect the integrity of the U.S. and international financial systems from abuse by malign actors while promoting economic growth and development.
-He has published and lectured extensively on issues involving anti-money laundering and countering the financing of terrorism (AML/CFT), economic sanctions, anti-corruption, cybersecurity, and FinTech.
+He has published and lectured extensively on issues involving anti-money laundering and countering the financing of terrorism (AML/CFT), economic sanctions, anti-corruption, cybersecurity, congressional oversight, and FinTech.

 Alex holds a J.D. from the American University Washington College of Law and a B.A. from Tufts University in Political Science and Middle Eastern Studies.
-He resides in Washington, D.C.